Portion of National Scenic Trail Near Tupelo Closed to Hikers

 Part of the Natchez Trace National Scenic Trail (NOT the Parkway) near Tupelo, MS, has been closed until 2015 due to construction under Tupelo's Major Thoroughfare Construction Project.
 Parkway travelers may expect delays, but no detours are expected.
 More »

 The most popular way to see the Natchez Trace Parkway is by car.
 All travelers should be aware of the following precautions when traveling.

 Recreational vehicles (RVs) are another popular way to see the Parkway.
-The length restriction for RVs is 55 feet, including a tow vehicle, and the height restriction is 14 feet six inches.
+The length restriction for RVs is 55 feet, including a tow vehicle, and the height restriction is 14 feet.
 Most stops along the Natchez Trace Parkway are accessible to RVs, with the exception of those marked "no circular drive".